Rejean-McCormick/Orgo/Documentation/v3/6-orgo-insights-module-config-parameters.md

   * Boolean, default `true` for all environments.
   * Semantics:

-    * When `true`, the reporting layer masks or hashes columns marked as PII in Doc 7.3.
+    * When `true`, the reporting layer masks or hashes columns designated as PII by the schemas and guardrails in Doc 1/Doc 2 (and any dedicated security/privacy documentation).
-    * The masking rules must be compatible with `VISIBILITY` semantics in Doc 2 and case metadata visibility in Doc 8.
+    * The masking rules must be compatible with `VISIBILITY` semantics in Doc 2 and case/task metadata visibility in Doc 8.

 * **`analytics.export.allowed_visibilities`**